Vedantshah007/Weather-App/README.md

 # Weather-App
-This is a weather telling website
+This website informs you about the current weather of any location you search for